- Position: Associate Professor

 - Campus: (850) 473-7761

-Dr. Randall Johnson, chair and associate professor of nursing, teaches pediatric nursing, pathophysiology, pharmacology and nursing research.
+Dr. Randall Johnson, associate professor of nursing, teaches pediatric nursing, pathophysiology, pharmacology and nursing research.

 Johnson leverages the clinical expertise and leadership skills that he developed during his 30 years as a pediatric nurse practitioner, clinical nurse specialist and nursing faculty to enhance nursing students' educational and research experiences at UWF.